Dmitri-Sintsov/django-jinja-knockout/docs/views.rst

 * ``cbv_decorator()`` - may be used to check class-based views permissions.
 * ``ContextDataMixin`` - allows to inject pre-defined dict of ``extra_context_data`` into template context of class-based view.
-* `KoGridView`_ - together with ``grid.js`` allows to create AJAX powered django.admin-like datatables with filtering,
-  sorting, search, CRUD actions and custom actions.
-See :doc:`datatables` for more details.